 Instead of host based licensing, VMware ROBO editions are licensed by the number of Virtual Machines.
 This license covers 25 virtual machines, which may be split between sites or hosts.

-Many times, it can be difficult to justify licensing a vSphere ROBO. vSphere Remote Branch Office editions solve this problem, allowing for organizations to take advantage of vSphere clustering features for even the smallest deployments.
+Many times, it can be difficult to justify licensing a vSphere host when there won’t be that much running on it. vSphere Remote Branch Office editions solve this problem, allowing for organizations to take advantage of vSphere clustering features for even the smallest deployments.

 In addition, vSphere ROBO allows you to manage your remote hosts from your centralized vCenter deployment. vSphere ROBO comes in two editions: Standard and Advanced.

 VMware ROBO Licensing: Comparing VMware vSphere ROBO Standard vs Advanced